rmincheva/my-household/README.md

 ## My Household

 ### Description
+My Household provides RESTful resources for accessing information about a household with persons, children, meals, etc.
-My Household application provides access to personal data.
-It is also possible to generate reports containing the amount of parents to the amount of children ratio.
+It is also possible to get the amount of parents to the amount of children ratio.

 ### Implementation
 The application is implemented following the Domain Driven Design as a showcase how a project can be structured in a way to be easily maintainable and extendable with layer isolation.